 Putting It All Together

-Cold outreach can be a massively beneficial tactic for those who know how to do it right.
-Those who know how to write good e-mail copy and the right subject lines to get their prospect’s attention and then automate it to scale their reach can save time, get better reply rates, and grow their business.
+Cold e-mail outreach can be a massively beneficial tactic for those who know how to do it right.
+If you can come up with the right subject lines to get your prospects’ attention, maintain it with value-laden e-mail copy, and then automate them to scale their reach, you will save time, get better reply rates, and grow your business.

 For more cold e-mail templates that work, check out the next post in this series: Cold Email Templates that Get Responses